 Funds are used to flag transactions for specific purposes within your organization (i.e. unrestricted, restricted, endowment, program fund, etc.).
-Use this field to ensure that every transaction between your organization and a donor is used for purpose that the donor intended.
+Use this field to ensure that every transaction between a donor and your organization is used for the purpose the donor intended.
 This field is generally used to sync your fundraising efforts with your accounting and bookkeeping functions.

 Campaigns are used to associate donations to large-scale efforts for a specific purpose (i.e. annual campaign, capital campaign, etc.).
 Campaigns have start and end dates, a specific strategy, and set of tactics.
 Campaigns may include multiple targeted solicitations, appeals, and fundraising efforts.
 Campaigns have an associated goal (total dollars) and a quantity (number of transactions) in eTapestry.

 Approaches are used to associate transactions to their source.
 An approach is the method your organization employed to solicit the transaction from a constituent (i.e. special events, mailings, phone, email newsletter, unsolicited, etc.).
-An approach is the catalyst for a transaction between your organization and a donor.
+An approach is the catalyst for a transaction between a donor and your organization.
 Approaches have an associated goal (total dollars) and a quantity (number of transactions) in eTapestry.